The Red Phallus

 The Red Phallus is a 2018 Bhutanese Dzongkha-language drama film written and directed by Tashi Gyeltshen.

 Plot

-Sangay (Tshering Euden) is a highschool student living with her widowed and controlling father Ap Atsara (Dorji Gyeltshen), who plays the character of Atsara — a sacred character in various festivals and also carves wooden phalli for various rituals.
+Sangay (Tshering Euden) is a 16-year-old high school student living with her widowed and controlling father Ap Atsara (Dorji Gyeltshen), who entertains people in the bazaar by playing the character of Atsara — a sacred character in various festivals — and also carves wooden phalli for various rituals.
 Sangay is bullied in school, partially for her father's profession.
 Sangay is having an affair with a married man named Passa (Singye) whose occupation as a butcher means his status in the society is very low.
-Passa is initially kind to Sangay but he eventually starts to berate her when she hesitates to run away to Thimphu with him.

-An ordinary 16-year-old girl Sangoi lives with her father, who entertains people in the bazaar.
-He has his costume, mask and wooden penises with which he performs all the actions (phalluses).
+Passa is initially kind to Sangay, but he eventually starts to berate her when she hesitates to run away to the capital city, Thimphu, with him.
+Sangay is withdrawn and depressed, she is fed up with phalli, school and life.
+She does not study well and is four years behind her peers.
+The psychologist calls Sangay's father Atsara to school and tells him to separate Sangay and her lover.
+Atsara quarrels with Passa and almost kills him.
+Sangay wants to leave, but he can't mentally.
+The butcher then rapes Sangay during their meeting.
+Then she endures humiliation from him for a long time and then kills him with a board.
+Arriving home, when her father was not at home, she smashes all the wooden phalli and then kills herself.
+It can be seen that the phalli are dripping with blood.